saberbouabid/WEBS/_posts/2013-03-16-How To Install Java on CentOS to use Spabo BI.md

 ---
 published: true
-title: Java installation on CentOS 6
+title: How To Install Java on CentOS to use Spabo BI
 layout: post
 tags: [Unix, Java , CentOS]
 modified: 2013-03-16